-- A. Prophet and Audience: Jeremiah, of priestly lineage from the village of Anathoth, about 3 miles south of Jerusalem; to Judah after the northern kingdom's destruction - B. Date of Prophetic Activity: 627-580 B.C. - C. Content: oracles of judgment against Judah and the nations, along with oracles of future hope, interwoven with narratives of Jeremiah's role in the concluding days of Judah
+A. Prophet & Audience: Jeremiah, of priestly lineage from the village of Anathoth, about 3 miles south of Jerusalem; to Judah in the wake of the northern kingdom's destruction

+B. Date of Prophetic activity: 627-580 B.C.

+C. Content: oracles of judgment against Judah and the nations, along with oracles of future hope, interwoven with narratives of Jeremiah's role in the concluding days of Judah